-On information of a misentry or omission of space an entry in the journal, a committee. an entry in the journal, a committee may be appointed to examine and rectify it, and report it to the House.
+On information of a misentry or omission of \$583.
+Correction of an entry in the journal, a comthe Journal through a mittee may be appointed to examine and rectify it, and report it to the House.
 2 Hats., 194, 195.